metosin/reitit/doc/ring/default_middleware.md

 ### `exception/create-exception-middleware`

 Creates the exception-middleware with custom options.
 Takes a map of `identifier => exception request => response` that is used to select the exception handler for the thrown/raised exception identifier.
-Exception idenfier is either a `Keyword` or a Exception Class.
+Exception identifier is either a `Keyword` or a Exception Class.

 The following handlers are available by default: